mumoshu/brigade-automation/README.md

 ### Cloning the repository and installing dependencies

-To get started run the following commands:
+To get started run the following commands to clone the project, install its dependencies, and build the project:

 ```
 $ git clone git@github.com:atomist/automation-seed-ts.git
 $ cd automation-seed-ts
 $ npm install
+$ npm run build
 ```

 ### Configuring your environment